 The vet diagnosed her with ehrlichiosis and lyme disease as well as a low thyroid.
 She was put on doxycycline for the tick borne diseases, thyroid tablets for her thyroid, and valium along with another medication to treat the seizures.
 However, the vet warned only to give the seizure meds to her if I had to because it would make her drowsy and drugged and she wouldn’t be able to do her job.

 My friend Donna, a veterinarian, introduced me to LolaHemp.
-I give her 25 drops twice a day, dropped right onto her food.
+I give her 25 drops twice a day.
 Like me, she was also wary of some of these strong pharmaceuticals and suggested I try LolaHemp instead since it’s a natural product.

 When she was having these seizures, I didn’t know if she was tired or just not into the work.
 Anytime she felt a seizure was coming along she would give me signs about it and cling herself to me.
 She just seems more like herself now that she’s using LolaHemp and has stopped seizing.
 Within a week of starting LolaHemp, Sasha stopped clinging to me.
 Sometime later she finished her doxycycline and that makes dogs very sick in their stomachs.
 Now that she’s done with that it seems she’s picking back up again and feeling better.